pvjacl/pvjacl.github.io/src/pages/history/harmony-sculpture.md

 ---
 title: 'The Harmony Sculpture'
-description: 'Harmony is a sculpture by George Tsutukawa located on the Washington State Fairgrounds near the location of the Remembrance Gallery serving as a memorial for the West Coast Japanese-Americans who were interned during World War II.'
+description: 'Located at the Washington State Fair, "Harmony" is a memorial sculpture by George Tsutakawa that honors Japanese Americans incarcerated during World War II.'
 pubDate: May 15 2024
 layout: '@layouts/GalleryLayout.astro'
 ---